harshavardhanBOMMALATA/MATRIX-TOOL/README.md

 ## 🎯 Objectives

-**1. Create a CLI-based tool**: Develop a command-line interface for interactive matrix operations.
+* **Create a CLI-based tool**: Develop a command-line interface for interactive matrix operations.

-**2. Implement core operations**: Enable users to perform addition, subtraction, multiplication, transpose, determinant, inverse, and rank calculations.
+* **Implement core operations**: Enable users to perform addition, subtraction, multiplication, transpose, determinant, inverse, and rank calculations.

-**3. Use NumPy efficiently**: Apply NumPy’s built-in functions to handle matrix computations accurately and efficiently.
+* **Use NumPy efficiently**: Apply NumPy’s built-in functions to handle matrix computations accurately and efficiently.

-**4. Introduce matrix properties**: Include checks for symmetry, identity, and square matrices to enhance conceptual understanding.
+* **Introduce matrix properties**: Include checks for symmetry, identity, and square matrices to enhance conceptual understanding.

 ## 🧱 Project Structure

 *1. Matrix Creation*

-***Functionality***: Accepts user input to create a matrix with specified rows and columns.
+* ***Functionality***: Accepts user input to create a matrix with specified rows and columns.

-***Implementation***: Uses NumPy's array and reshape methods to convert user input into a matrix format
+* ***Implementation***: Uses NumPy's array and reshape methods to convert user input into a matrix format

 ```python
 def matrix_creation():